 Smart whitebox fuzzing.
 Another related stream of works is that of smart whitebox fuzzing which leverages both program structure and input structure to explore the program most effectively.
-Whitebox fuzzers are often based on symbolic execution engines such as KLEE [9] or SE [12].
-Grammar-based whitebox fuzzers [16] can generate files that are valid w.r.t. a context-free grammar.
-Model-based whitebox fuzzing [30] enforces semantic constraints over the input structure that cannot be expressed in a context-free grammar, such as length-of relationships.
+Whitebox fuzzers are often based on symbolic execution engines such as KLEE [5], or S^2E [8].
+Grammar-based whitebox fuzzers [12] can generate files that are valid w.r.t. a context-free grammar.
+Model-based whitebox fuzzing [23] enforces semantic constraints over the input structure that cannot be expressed in a context-free grammar, such as length-of relationships.
 In contrast to our approach, smart whitebox fuzzers require heavy machinery of symbolic execution and constraint solving.

 Coverage-based greybox fuzzing.
-Our work builds on coverage-based greybox fuzzing (CGF) [39], [46], which is a popular and effective approach for software vulnerability detection.
-The AFL fuzzer [39] and its extensions [3], [4], [11], [15], [20], [21], [28], [34] constitute the most widely used embodiment of CGF.
+Our work builds on coverage-based greybox fuzzing (CGF) [31], [37], which is a popular and effective approach for software vulnerability detection.
+The AFL fuzzer [31] and its extensions [1], [2], [7], [11], [17], [18], [21], [27] constitute the most widely used embodiment of CGF.
 CGF is a promising middle ground between blackbox and whitebox fuzzing.
-Compared to blackbox approaches, CGF uses light-weight instrumentation to guide the fuzzer to new regions of the code, and compared to whitebox approaches, CGF does not suffer from high overheads of constraint solving.
+Compared to blackbox approaches, CGF uses light-weight instrumentation to guide the fuzzer to new regions of the code, and compared to whitebox approaches, CGF does not suffer from high overheads of constraint solving [3].
+To the best of our knowledge, ours is the first work to propose and build an input format-aware greybox fuzzer.